Bootstrapping quantum process tomography via a perturbative ansatz: Simulation Tests of the Ansatz

 where for compactness of notation we have suppressed the tensor product symbols, such that $\hat{Z}\hat{X}\hat{\iden} = \hat{Z}\otimes\hat{X}\otimes\hat{\iden}$.

-In Eq.~\eqref{eqn:UCR}, the angles $\beta$ and $\phi$ quantify the coherent error, with $\beta$ the angle of over-rotation of the desired CR-interaction between qubits 1-2, and $\phi$ the angle quantifying the effect of spurious $ZZ$-coupling between qubits 2-3.
+In Eq.~\eqref{eqn:UCR}, the angles $\beta$ and $\phi$ quantify the coherent error, with $\beta$ the angle of over-rotation from the desired CR-interaction between qubits 1-2, and $\phi$ the angle quantifying the effect of spurious $ZZ$-coupling between qubits 2-3.
 We consider the echoed CR-pulse of Ref.~\cite{Corcoles:2013aa}, such that the only remaining $ZZ$-coupling is between the target and idle qubits (i.e.~2 and 3).
 We use values of $\beta$ between $\pi/16$ and $\pi/8$ radians, which produce non-ideal gates with trace-overlap fidelity of $95-99\%$, and values of $\phi$ between $10^{-3}$ and $4\times 10^{-3}$ radians.
 For a gate of 400 ns in duration, these values of $\phi$ correspond to spurious ZZ-couplings of $2.5-10$ kHz.

-From the decomposition of the effective two-qubit processes for the ideal CNOT gate given in Appendix \ref{app:PAPAGST}, it is clear that a CR-CNOT with coherent error does not satisfy the criteria for PAPA+GST.
-In particular, the error is strongly gate-dependent as it is intrinsic to the CR-interaction.
-For instance, no effect of the CR error would be seen in the implementation of the simultaneous single-qubit gate $\hat{Z}\otimes\hat{I}$ on qubits 1-3.
-As such, we must apply standard PAPA, and simulate QPT on the effective process for each pair of qubits during the implemented CR-CNOT.
+The error introduced to the CR-CNOT in Eq.~\eqref{eqn:UCR} is strongly gate-dependent, since it is intrinsic to the CR interaction itself.
+However, the reduced two-qubit gate decomposition of the CNOT (see Appendix \ref{app:PAPAGST}) used in PAPA+GST contains gates that do not involve the CR interaction.
+These gates will be insensitive to the CR error, and as a result PAPA+GST is not applicable in this situation.
+Instead we apply standard PAPA, and simulate QPT on the effective process for each pair of qubits during the implemented CR-CNOT.
 For this we assume no SPAM error, and in practice similar results can be achieved by applying other SPAM-insensitive process tomography approaches to the CR-CNOT \cite{Kimmel:2014aa,Johnson:2015aa,Roth:2018aa}.

 The results of our simulations are shown in Fig.~\ref{fig:CR}.
 As can be seen, for all values of $\beta$ and $\phi$ tested the PAPA reconstruction is approximately an order of magnitude closer to the simulated unitary of Eq.~\eqref{eqn:UCR} than the ideal gate (used as the initial guess).
 Thus, PAPA is a useful technique for benchmarking the performance of experimentally relevant implementations of entangling gates, such as the CR-CNOT widely used in circuit QED \cite{Chow:2014aa}.